someparty/someparty/source/articles/2023-10-31-female-hide.html.markdown

 [Jacob Barber](https://jacobbarber.bandcamp.com/), Sarnia's master of 60s-styled psychedelia, recently issued a new 7" single.
 The set features "Show Me The Way Home" backed by "I Can't Help But Wonder," with each track boasting a gleefully anachronistic (yet bafflingly authentic) take on the era.
 You can find the audio on Bandcamp or pick it up on a 7" from the artist.

 Barber recorded and mixed the new material from home with the aforementioned Asher Gould-Murtagh ([Mr. Joy](https://mrjoy.bandcamp.com/)) mastering.
 The material follows the *Floating Nowhere* LP, issued through [Glue Gun Records](https://gluegunrecords.bandcamp.com) in the fall of 2021.
 This past August, Barber shared a single titled "We're One With the Stars" to preview a forthcoming album of the same name.
-I'm unsure where that project resides, but the previously announced release date's come and gone.
+I'm unsure where that project resides, but the previously announced release date has come and gone.

 In recent years, Barber's fronted [Dream Seer](https://dreamseer.bandcamp.com) and the psych-rockers [Bad Habit](https://bad-habit.bandcamp.com).
 Over the past few months, he's performed with [The Adventurines](https://www.instagram.com/theaventurinesband/), recently taking part in the 6th annual [Oscillitarium Music Lab](https://www.instagram.com/theoscillitarium/) on Wolfe Island.